About Olympic View Community Foundation

 With this in mind, the Sequim-Dungeness Chamber of Commerce formed Sequim 2000, a committee of volunteers who represented the interests of local businesses and residents.
-The committee saw that the bypass had the potential to inspire a renaissance for Sequim’s downtown and they raised the money needed to realize their vision.
+The committee saw that the bypass had the potential to inspire a renaissance for Sequim’s downtown and raised money to realize their vision.

 From Committee to Community Foundation